mkatcher47/date-update/README.md

 browser = webdriver.Chrome(service=Service(ChromeDriverManager().install()))
 ```

-## Load List of Claimants for Follow Up Date Update
+### Load List of Claimants for Follow Up Date Update

+Next, import the list of ID numbers as an array.

 ```Python
 with open("claimantlist.csv", newline='', encoding='utf-8-sig') as csvfile: